 Buying A Treadmill

-Purchasing a treadmill is a significant investment so it pays to do a little research prior to deciding on which treadmill to buy.
+Purchasing a treadmill is a significant investment so it's best to do a little research before deciding on which treadmill is right for you.

-This guide is designed to help you identify the various components that make up a treadmill and how to compare the quality of various machines.
-As with all machinery, you get what you pay for so being sure of your usage requirements and matching these with the right machine will save you later in the form of possible breakdowns and repairs.
+This guide is designed to help you better understand the various components that make up a treadmill and how to compare the quality of different machines.
+As with all equipment of this kind, the more the product costs, the higher quality it will inevitably be.
+It's important to know your usage requirements and match these with the right machine, this can save you from future headaches in the form of possible breakdowns and repairs.

-The first check is the horsepower rating.
+The first question to ask is, what is the horsepower?
 When comparing treadmill motors only consider the continuous horsepower rating.
-Many manufacturers will quote peak horsepower rating and this can be misleading.
-Peak horsepower is the maximum horsepower a motor can reach; when an electric motor is reaching peak horsepower it can overheat and burn out.
-Continuous horsepower is a measure of the power the motor can deliver for sustained periods during normal use.
+Many manufacturers will quote the peak horsepower rating which can be misleading.
+Peak horsepower is the maximum horsepower a motor can reach but when a motor is reaching the peak horsepower it can overheat and burn out.
+Continuous horsepower is what the motor can deliver for sustained periods of time during normal use.

 Running Surface Size

 Running surfaces vary in length and width depending on whether the treadmill has been designed for walking or running.
-Any narrower than 40cm is getting too narrow for comfort and safety when walking.
-If you intend to jog or run you should consider running surfaces that are at lease 43cm or wider.
+For walking, any narrower than 40cm is too narrow for comfort and safety.
+If you intend to jog or run you should consider a running surface that is at least 43cm wide.